 How to get technology into the hands of students at a younger age is something we have always wanted to get done but there are challenges to be overcome working in places with no electricity and certainly no internet.

-We are very pleased this year to be pushing this envelope finally and are piloting tablets containing hundreds of digital books at the Children’s Library at Knar.
+We are very pleased this year to be pushing this envelope finally and are piloting tablets containing hundreds of digital books at the Children’s Library in our Learning Center at Knar.

 The tablets were introduced for a couple of important reasons:

 1. So many of the amazing new books being published by young Cambodian artists and storytellers are going straight to digital and not being printed by the publishers and therefore unavailable to children who don’t have devices.
 We tried our hand at having them printed and bound in Phnom Penh but it was expensive and a logistical nightmare.
 Being able to constantly feed new titles to students on a regular basis was a big argument for digital delivery.
 We always thought that in remote areas without access to clouds living on the internet, this would not be possible but our friends at edukomondo.org jumped on board and delivered us a “sneakernet” solution with a server that can power devices all over the property.
 It works a treat and opens several doors that were heretofore closed.